Poster Session Information

 CSUPERB accepts abstracts from CSU students and faculty from biotechnology-related disciplines, including but not limited to life science, physical science, clinical science, math, computer science, agricultural science, engineering and/or business.

 2014 Review Criteria

 - Poster abstracts should include original data and results.
 Literature reviews are not eligible.
 The most competitive abstracts make it clear what has been accomplished, what methods were used, and what conclusions have been drawn from the data presented.

 - Poster abstracts should be readable and present ideas with clarity.
-The most competitive abstracts provide enough background so reviewers can understand the significance of the work and how it might add to what is already known.
+Poster abstracts must communicate research results and the larger scientific/engineering question to a general biotechnology audience.
+As a result the most competitive abstracts provide enough background so non-expert reviewers can understand the significance of the work and how it might add to what is already known.
 In addition, successful abstracts make it clear what the authors are hoping to accomplish or clearly explain the specific aim(s) of the overall project.
+Avoid undefined acronyms!